Looking for Minimal Inverse Seesaw scenarios at the LHC with Jet Substructure Techniques: Collider Analysis and Results

 \end{itemize}

-We present the analysis and describe the results explicitly for a few example benchmark signal points -- $M_N = 300$ GeV and $400$ GeV -- for single flavour Dirac neutrino, together with the main backgrounds.
+We present the analysis and describe the results explicitly for a few example benchmark signal points -- $M_N = 300$ GeV and $400$ GeV -- for single flavor Dirac neutrino, together with the main backgrounds.
 In Table~\ref{tab:cut-flow} we summarize the effect of each selection cut in the order presented before.
+The analysis presented here is not a template based.
+The cuts presented in Table~\ref{tab:cut-flow} are same for all the masses of $M_N$ considered in the paper.
+Hence the background yield is independent of our benchmark choices.
 Expected number of events after baseline selection and the number of surviving events after each subsequent cuts (also in terms of percentages) are presented in the first and successive rows, assuming an integrated luminosity of $3000\,\rm{fb}^{-1}$.
 Here, one can follow sequentially the cut efficiency for the signal and background events as per our previous discussions.
 It is seen that harder cuts for leptons indeed reduce all the backgrounds, without affecting the signal significantly.
 One can have an even harder choice for the highest-PT lepton, when probing larger $M_N$.
 Veto on b-jets shrinks events from $t \bar{t}$ and missing transverse energy (MET) is effective for all backgrounds possessing additional MET contributions from neutrinos.
 The other three selections in the form of $p_T^{J_0}$, $M^{J0}$ and $\tau^{J_0}_{21}$ rely on the fat jet substructure and reduce all dominant backgrounds where fat jets are mimicked by QCD jets.
-Overall efficiency for the $400$ GeV signal can be observed to be around $22 \, \%$, whereas different backgrounds are reduced to between $4\times10^{-5}\,\%$ and $0.9\, \%$.
+We further use $M_{T2}^{\mu_1\mu_2J_0}$ to reduce the dominant $t\bar{t}$ background.
+Overall efficiency for the $400$ GeV signal can be observed to be around $23 \, \%$, whereas different backgrounds are reduced to between $2.7\times10^{-5}\,\%$ and $0.74\, \%$.
 Note that the signal cross-section for heavier mass falls significantly, due to production s-channel suppression.
 However, better substructure efficiencies partially mitigate that reduction.
 This is evident from the $M_N = 300$ GeV and $400$ GeV results.
 Statistical significances for the observed signal events ($S$) over the total irreducible standard model backgrounds ($B$) are calculated adopting the familiar expression ${\cal S} = \sqrt{2 \times \left( (S+B) \ln (1+S/B) - S\right)}$.